The Adoption of Blockchain-based Decentralized Exchanges: Baseline AMM Model

+In sub-period 2 of each period $t, t =1,2$, after liquidity providers decide on their token holdings and deposit in the AMM, one of the following three mutually exclusive and collectively exhaustive events occurs: ``the arrival of an investor'', ``the arrival of a token price shock that hits A token or B token'', and “neither a shock hits, nor an investor arrives".

-At date $t = 1$, an investor arrives to the AMM to trade.
-An investor is characterized by an intrinsic type, that is “type A” or “type B.” A “type A” investor is willing to use token A on its corresponding platform, and extracts a private benefit of $(1+\alpha)p_A$ from using one token A. A “type A” investor does not use platform B, so she only receives $p_B$ for each token B. Similarly, a “type B” investor receives $(1+\alpha)p_B$ for each token B and $p_A$ for each token A. The investor arriving to the AMM is a “type A” or a “type B” with equal probability, and the investor chooses the quantity she trades via the AMM to maximize its total utility, that is, $(1+\alpha)p_A q_A + p_B q_B$ for “type A” investors, and $(1+\alpha)p_B q_B + p_A q_A$ for “type B” investors, where $q_A$ and $q_B$ are the amount of token A and token B the investor holds.
-Following classical assumptions in market microstructure literature (see, for instance, \cite{GLOSTEN198571}), we assume that investors are not liquidity constrained and have sufficient tokens to trade.
+\paragraph{Investors' Arrival.} With probability $\kappa_I$ , an investor arrives to the AMM.
+An investor is characterized by an intrinsic type, that is “type A” or “type B”.
+A “type A” investor extracts a private benefit of $(1+\alpha)p_A^{(t,1)}$ from using one A token on its corresponding platform.
+A “type A” investor does not use platform B, so she only receives $p_B^{(t,1)}$ for each B token.
+Symmetrically, a “type B” investor receives $(1+\alpha)p_B^{(t,1)}$ for each B token and $p_A^{(t,1)}$ for each A token.\footnote{For instance, the platform that issues token B20 is Metapurse.
+On this platform, one can use token B20 to claim ownership of NFT collectibles.
+The Ethereum network is a platform, where one can use ETH tokens as a cryptocurrency to exchange for goods and other tokens, or to run applications.
+If an investor prefers to gain exposure to NFT collectibles rather than fiat currencies, then she prefers token B20 over stable coins pegged to USD, such as USDT, USDC.
+If an investor needs to run applications on Ethereum networks, then she can extract a private benefit from token ETH.
+If an investor prefers low volatility, high liquidity and wants to exchange her tokens for fiat currencies, then she can extract a private benefit from holding stable coins.} The investor arriving to the AMM is of “type A” or of “type B” with equal probability.
+The investor chooses the traded quantity to maximize her {total surplus from the transaction}.

+\paragraph{Token Price Shock.} In each period $t$, the prices of A and B tokens may be hit by exogenous shocks.
+With probability $\theta$, the price changes of A and B tokens are driven by a common shock $\zeta_{com}$:

+That is, with probability $0 < \kappa_{com} < 1$, the common shock causes a price increase of $\beta$ for both A and B tokens.

+With probability $1-\theta$, the price changes of A and B tokens are caused by independent, idiosyncratic shocks $\zeta_{A},\zeta_{B}$:

+That is, with probability $0 < \kappa_1 < 1$, the idiosyncratic shock $\zeta_{A} $ realizes and increase the price of A tokens by $\beta$; with probability $0 < \kappa_2 < 1$, the idiosyncratic shock $\zeta_{B}$ realizes, and increases the price of B tokens by $\beta$.
+Notice that $\kappa_1 > \kappa_2$.
+This means that the expected return of holding B tokens is smaller than the corresponding return of holding A tokens, and thus holding B tokens presents an opportunity cost.